jovald/gcp-serverless-data-pipeline/README.md

-# End to end serverless data pipeline with Cloud Functions, Pub/Sub and BigQuery on GCP
+# Serverless data pipeline with Cloud Functions, Pub/Sub and BigQuery on GCP

+The main goal of this repository is to shows how to build a simple data pipeline on GCP using some of its serverless services: **Cloud Functions**, **Pub/Sub**, **Cloud Scheduler** and **BigQuery**.

 ## Introduction

-WORK IN PROGRESS

-This projects aims to accelerate data pipeline deployments for small data.
+The pipeline consist of a process that regularly gets data from an API/service and store it on BigQuery.
+Considering its popularity, the current weather data API by **OpenWeatherMap** was choosen to exemplify the data gathering.

+### Reference architecture

 ### System requirements

 The following is needed in order to deploy the services:

 1. A [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with a [linked billing account](https://cloud.google.com/billing/docs/how-to/modify-project)
-2. Install and initilize the [Google Cloud SDK](https://cloud.google.com/sdk/install)
+2. Installed and initilized the [Google Cloud SDK](https://cloud.google.com/sdk/install)
-3. Create an APP Engine app in yout project.
+3. Created an APP Engine app in yout project.
 [Why?](https://cloud.google.com/scheduler/docs/setup)
-4. Enable the Cloud Functions API, the Cloud Scheduler API and the APP Engine API
+4. Enabled the Cloud Functions, Cloud Scheduler and APP Engine APIs
 5. An API Key from [OpenWeatherMap](https://openweathermap.org)

 ### Costs